-We’re going to explore how to make work easier — and more enjoyable — for your employees with contact center workforce optimization.
+This article explores ways to make work easier — and more enjoyable — for your employees with strategic workforce planning.
 We’ll start by defining it and describing its components, then consider why it’s important and how it’s different from workforce management.

-Finally, we’ll see how contact center workforce optimization (WFO) plays into a company’s strategy to enhance EX — and how you can empower your employees with an all-in-one cloud-based contact center platform.
+Finally, we’ll see how contact center workforce optimization (WFO) plays into a company’s strategy to enhance EX — and how you can empower your employees with an AI-powered contact center platform.

 Understanding Contact Center Workforce Optimization